 See General Installation Guidance, for options that pertain to particular operating systems.

-See Building MySQL with SSL Support, for options that pertain to configuring MySQL to support secure (encrypted) connections.
+See Building MySQL with Support for Secure Connections, for options that pertain to configuring MySQL to support secure (encrypted) connections.

 PLUGINis an individual plugin name such as

 You can build a plugin as static (compiled into the server) or dynamic (built as a dynamic library that must be installed using the